kurdt94/kurdt94/README.md

 ###### 📫 @kurdt94 📫
-- doing things in various languages and frameworks
+- Things in various languages and frameworks
 - PHP/HTML/CSS | C# | JAVASCRIPT | LUA
+> 'cause it's a secret.
+Under the water...
+Under the sea (octopus rock)